jbrooks036/dotnet_curriculum/24-views-and-controllers/README.md

    *	second "Home" is prefix of controller
 * for more info, see: https://msdn.microsoft.com/en-us/library/system.web.mvc.html.linkextensions.actionlink%28v=vs.118%29.aspx

 #### Adding Views to Project
 * https://github.com/NashvilleSoftwareSchool/jitter-juniper/commit/7f9e28efd5cd6812b85cc95f5d8bdc15d1ee9ad2
 * https://gist.github.com/lynnsamuelson/8321571192ea0e3d62a1    [Adding Views on Capstone Project.md]
+* Move NavBar out of shared `_Layout`, and turn it into a partial.
+* Bundles - provide additional resources to project

+### Helper Methods
+* Facilities to help develop views
+* ??
+What else to say about Helper Methods??

-## Routing
+### Routing
 * Convention is `{controllerName}/{action}/{:id}`
-* E.g.: Home/User/12   =>   Gets the page of the user with the id of 12
+* Examples:

-Default MVC "About" page url:  ./Home/About
+  * Default MVC "About" page url:  `./Home/About` where url syntax is:
-* The syntax for the url in this case is:
     *	"Home" = prefix of controller class (by convention), via routes
     *	"About" = controller action, an instance method; returns an "Action Result" that refers to the view that will get data injected, as part of .NET's MVC package.
-Works as a regular method for testing and utilities.
+      * Works as a regular method for testing and utilities.
+  * Home/User/12   =>   Gets the page of the user with the id of 12 [[?? should this have a ":" in front of the "12"?? ]]

 #### RESTful APIs (convention)
 * GET Account/User   => returns list of users
 * GET Account/User/:id => returns individual id
   * Typical development process is to work on one model at a time.

-Bundles - provide additional resources to project
-Move NavBar out of shared `_Layout`, and turn it into a partial.
+#### If using third party API
+* Need to enable CORS on MVC App, to access `www.<Company1Name>.com` from `api.<Company2Name>.com`